Shekoovic100/ProductList/README.md

 ### Testing:

-- Some Unit tests for DomainLayer (FetchProductsUseCase)
+- Some Unit tests for DomainLayer (FetchProductsUseCase) ViewLayer (productListViewModel)

 ## Screenshots